-If you’re unsure about whether you need a VPN, check out our list of the best VPNs with a free trial.
+For these reasons, we recommend avoiding free VPNs and paying for a quality service instead.
+If you’re unsure about paying for a VPN, check out our list of the best VPNs with a free trial.
 It’ll help you test out the service for a few days and analyze whether the software works for you or not.

 How do I blog anonymously in Oman?

 Sadly Oman’s declining state of individual freedoms has extended to journalists, bloggers, and regular citizens.
 Local law enforcement doesn’t tolerate any criticism of the ruling family or outspoken views on public life in the Sultanate.
 Any supposed deviations from the Islamic way of life are also looked down upon.
 If you’re a blogger, we recommend you use a VPN at all times.

 Read more in our article: How to blog anonymously, a guide for activists, whistleblowers, and journalists.

 Please note that you should research the possible ramifications of your behavior before deciding to continue on this path.
 If necessary, consult a lawyer who might be able to provide in-depth advice.